Umami Pot

 Notes

-• If you already have bonito dashi (udon dashi) or another type of dashi, start from step 3.
-In that case, use 2 ½ cups (600 ml) of your dashi for 2 servings.
+• If you already have udon broth (bonito dashi or another type of dashi), start from step 3.
+In that case, use 2 ½ cups (600 ml) for 2 servings.

 • This dish is not suitable for storage because cooked udon noodles tend to lose their texture over time, making them less enjoyable.
-However, the curry soup alone can be stored for up to 2 days.
+The curry soup itself can be stored for up to 2 days.

 Nutrition